 Paul reminds us that the Church is supposed to be different from the rest of society.
-While economics and politics revel in entrenched positions, competing interests, and us vs. them mindsets, the Church is supposed to revel in its unity.
+While economics and politics revel in entrenched positions, competing interests, and us vs. them mindsets, the church is supposed to embrace its unity.

 We all belong to tribes.
 But our tribal allegiances need to be secondary to our willingness to relate to people as people.

 But more importantly, our tribal allegiances need to be secondary to our allegiance to Christ.